 A retinal detachment occurs when all layers of the retina separate from the wall of the eye.
+Retinal detachments typically start as retinal tears, which occur when small breaks open in the retina.
 Left untreated, a retinal detachment will lead to blindness in the eye.

-There are three surgical options for the treatment of a retinal detachment.
+There are three surgical options for the treatment of retinal detachment.

-- The first option is an in-office procedure called a pneumatic retinopexy where a freezing treatment is applied to the causiitve retinal tear and a gas bubble is placed into the eye.
+- Pneumatic retinopexy: The first option is an in-office procedure called a pneumatic retinopexy, where a freezing treatment is applied to the causative retinal tear and a gas bubble is placed into the eye.
 However, it is only possible to use this technique in select cases based on the characteristics of the detachment.

 In some cases, a scleral buckle and a vitrectomy are combined in one surgery.